In 2014 the department moved into the new 24,000 square-foot Terry Fuller Petroleum Engineering Research Building.

 Petroleum engineering is the practical application of the basic and physical sciences of mathematics, geology, physics, and chemistry and all of the engineering sciences to the discovery, development, production, and transportation of petroleum.
 Petroleum is the most widely used form of mobile energy and now supplies approximately three-fourths of the total energy used in the United States.
 It is also a major raw material from which a wide variety of products are manufactured.

 The department strongly encourages students to experience at least one summer internship for professional growth.
 Intern students will be assessed externally.
-The department has conferred over 2,350 B.S. degrees since the program’s inception in 1948.
-A high-priority goal is to produce quality B.S. graduates measured by:
+The department has conferred over 2,800 B.S. degrees since the program's inception in 1946.
+A high-priority goal is to produce quality B.S. graduates measured by the following:

 The department assists students to obtain summer internships.
 This provides invaluable and highly recommended industry experience to students.
 The increasing department involvement in industrial research provides an opportunity for undergraduate students to participate actively in the research experience on campus.